ITR Filing Deadline Missed?

 10. Provision made for diminution in the value of an asset.

-11. The amount of expenditure related to income, being a share of the assessee in the income of an association of persons or body of individuals, on which no income tax is payable in accordance with the provision of section 86.
+11. The amount of expenditure related to income, is a share of the assessee in the income of an association of persons or body of individuals, on which no income tax is payable in accordance with the provision of section 86.

-12. The amounts of expenditure relatable to income accruing or arising to a taxpayer being a foreign company from (a) the capital gains transactions in securities; or (b) the interest, royalty, or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII if the income-tax payable on above income is less than the rate of MAT
+12. The amounts of expenditure relatable to income accruing or arising to a taxpayer being a foreign company from (a) the capital gains transactions in securities; or (b) the interest, royalty, or fees for technical services chargeable to tax at the rate or rates specified in Chapter XII if the income-tax payable on above income is less than the rate of MAT.

-14. The amount of expenditure relatable to income by way of royalty in respect of patent chargeable to tax under section 115BBF.
+13. The amount of expenditure relatable to income by way of royalty in respect of patent chargeable to tax under section 115BBF.

-15. The amount standing in the revaluation reserve relating to the revalued assets on the retirement or disposal of such assets if such amount is not credited to the profit and loss account.
+14. The amount standing in the revaluation reserve relating to the revalued assets on the retirement or disposal of such assets if such amount is not credited to the profit and loss account.

 In Union Budget 2018, the government announced the Minimum Alternative Tax (MAT) exemption for companies whose case is already being taken up under the Insolvency and Bankruptcy Code.
 For the said companies amount of unabsorbed depreciation and carry forward loss is allowed to be reduced from Book Profit.